storefront-x/storefront-x/docs/getting-started/quick-start.md

 # Quick Start

-In this section we will introduce how to scaffold a Storefront-x application on your local machine.
-The created project will be using a build setup based on Vite and allow us to use Storefront-x modules eco-system.
+In this section we will introduce how to scaffold a Storefront X application on your local machine.
+The created project will be using a build setup based on Vite and allow us to use Storefront X modules eco-system.

 ## Requirements